mousepawmedia/devdocs/network/source/network/phabricator.rst

 on the :guilabel:`Active Revisions` query.
 This shows all the Revisions that you are involved in.

+On the left, you can use the other built-in queries, or else you can click :guilabel:`Edit Query` at the upper-right.

 Anatomy of a Revision
 ---------------------------------